angular/angular/aio/content/guide/http.md

 <div class="alert is-important">

-Every progress event triggers change detection, so only turn them on if you need to report progress in the UI.
+**Tip**: Every progress event triggers change detection, so only turn them on if you need to report progress in the UI.

-When using [`HttpClient.request()`](api/common/http/HttpClient#request) with an HTTP method, configure with [`observe: 'events'`](api/common/http/HttpClient#request) to see all events, including the progress of transfers.
+When using [`HttpClient.request()`](api/common/http/HttpClient#request) with an HTTP method, configure the method with [`observe: 'events'`](api/common/http/HttpClient#request) to see all events, including the progress of transfers.

 </div>